Tramming the

 is to

-mount a dial test gauge
+mount a dial test gage

 in the spindle & a dowel pin in the tailstock-mounted drill